JonasT4n/Sleeping-Wars-Plugin/README.md

 |`/bedwars leave`|Leave the game if you are in the game|

 #### Note:
- - This plugin currently works in Paper Minecraft Server.
+ - This plugin currently works in Spigot servers, aswell as Spigot forks such as Paper.